mslot/IRCSharp/readme.markdown

 Known bugs
 ----------
-This is an alpha release.
+This is an beta (second beta) release.
 So there is many UNKNOWN bugs.
 Be aware that this bot does not yet handle:

 + Netsplits
 + Mass querying the bot (and flooding the channel)